carlosivanr/hugo_website/content/how-to-guides/python/2021-10-26-k-nearest-neighbors/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/packages-1.png" width="960" />

 ### Retrain with new K value
-Now that we know that K=30 will reduce the error rate, we can re-run the knn algorithm and compare classification
+Now that we know that K=30 will reduce the error rate, we can re-run the knn algorithm and compare classification performance.
 ``` python
 # n_neighbors set to 30
 knn = KNeighborsClassifier(n_neighbors=30)